Clinical Trials BC

 Current initiatives

-Following the success of the Canadian Clinical Research Participation Survey, a 17-member provincial working group was formed in 2019 to support some of the knowledge-to-action items as part of a broader strategy to improve recruitment and retention in clinical trials for BC.
-The primary objective is to identify methods to increase communication of study results to participants in BC and ultimately create a more positive culture around clinical trials.
-This working group comprises clinical researchers, health system decision makers, patient partners and representatives from health authorities.
-We welcome requests for collaboration on further workshops or knowledge translation activities specific to site needs.
+Following the compilation of the Canadian Clinical Research Participation Survey results, a 17-member provincial working group was formed in 2019 to support some of the knowledge-to-action items identified as part of a broader strategy to improve recruitment and retention in clinical trials in BC.
+The group’s primary objective is to identify methods to increase communication of study results to participants in BC and, ultimately, create a more positive culture around clinical .
+The group comprises clinical researchers, health system decision makers, patient partners and representatives from health authorities.

 Past initiatives

-In 2015, Clinical Trials BC partnered with Clinical Trials Ontario (CTO) to conduct a public opinion survey on Awareness and Perceptions of Canadians on the Benefits and Risks of Clinical Trials.
-The 2015 survey asked 1,602 Ontario and British Columbia residents about their understanding of, and willingness to participate in, clinical trials.
+In 2015, Clinical Trials BC partnered with Clinical Trials Ontario to conduct a public opinion survey on the awareness and perceptions of Canadians on the benefits and risks of clinical trials.
+The survey asked 1,602 Ontario and British Columbia residents about their understanding of, and willingness to participate in, clinical trials.

 Read more about the survey.